jonathan-durbin/fractal-stuff/README.md

 Above are only used in `julia.py`
 * `initial_color_hue`: number between 0 and 1.
 Specifies the initial coloring based on HSV color model.
 Corresponds with Hue.
-* `color_scale`: how rapidly colors change while rendering the fractal
+* `color_scale`: how rapidly colors change while rendering the fractal Above are for use in a color smoothing algorithm.
+More info [here](https://stackoverflow.com/questions/369438/smooth-spectrum-for-mandelbrot-set-rendering)
 * `zoom_level`: any number from 1 to inf.
 * `center_point`: point at which the image is centered.
 Bounded by ((-2, -2), (2, 2))
 * `max_iter`: number of iterations to run on a pixel